 Boatbuilding & Restoration

-Master the craft and fundamentals behind restoring, building, and finishing classic wooden boats.
+Master the craft and fundamentals of woodworking while restoring, building, and finishing classic wooden boats.

 The first year focuses on the restoration of a traditional plank-on-frame wooden boat.
 Students will restore and launch a Beetle CatTM, executing every element from research and documentation to hull measurement, lofting, drafting and half-model making, all while developing essential teamwork and project management skills.
 The highlight of the first year is Launch Day when students launch and sail their newly restored Beetle Cats in Newport Harbor.

-The second year offers a larger challenge: restoring legends of American yacht design including Lawley, Herreshoff, Alden, Hunt, Stephens, and others.
+The second year offers a larger challenge: restoring legends of yacht design including Herreshoff, Alden, Hunt, Stephens, Abeking & Rasmusseun, and others.
+Students receive training in RHINO computer-aided design and welding.
 During this year, students refine their craftsmanship skills, undertake project management of the restoration, and work in teams to achieve the important goal of restoring a beautiful classic wooden yacht to the water.

 - Craftsmanship & Artistry